Blosc/JBlosc/Benchmarks.md

 The full benchmark is available at folder benchmarks

+Here is a comparison between the most used codecs in jblosc:

-You can add jblosc to the benchmark drivers available in jvm-compressor-benchmark following these steps:
+You can add jblosc to the benchmark drivers available in jvm-compressor-benchmark following these steps (however this procedure does not make use of Direct ByteBuffer's so you won't get the full power of jblosc):

 1. Add the following class to the jvm-compressor-benchmark